Andre601/AdvancedServerList/docs/profiles/expressions.md

 ## Credits

-This page, including examples used, was adobted from the BungeeTabListPlus wiki.
+This page, including some examples used, was adobted from [:octicons-book-24: CodeCrafter47/BungeeTabListPlus/wiki](https://github.com/CodeCrafter47/BungeeTabListPlus/wiki/Expressions){ target="_blank" rel="nofollow" }.
-The original wiki page can be found here: https://github.com/CodeCrafter47/BungeeTabListPlus/wiki/Expressions{ target="_blank" rel="nofollow" }